matn7/CS-Notes/src/main/java/spring/README.md

 - Init and destroy method signatures:
     - Any access modifier.
-    - Any return types.
-Void most popular.
+    - Any return types,  void most popular.
-    - Any method name.
+    - Any method names.
     - No arguments allowed.
 - For the prototype scope spring does not call **destroy** method.
 - In contrast to the other scopes, Spring does not manage the complete lifecycle of a prototype bean the container instantiates, configures, and otherwise assembles a prototype object, and hands it to the client, with no further record of that prototype instance.
-- Thus, although initialization lifecycle callback methods are called on all objects regardless of scope, in the case of prototypes, configured destruction lifecycle callbacks are not called.
+- Thus, although initialization lifecycle callback methods called on all objects regardless of scope, in the case of prototypes, configured destruction lifecycle callbacks not called.
 - The client code must clean up prototype-scoped objects and release expensive resources that the prototype bean(s) are holding.